-CO1: exhibit a knowledge base in genetics, cell and molecular biology.

-CO2: understand the structures and purposes of basic components of prokaryotic and eukaryotic cells, especially macromolecules, membranes, and organelles.
+- CO1: exhibit a knowledge base in genetics, cell and molecular biology. - CO2: understand the structures and purposes of basic components of prokaryotic and eukaryotic

 CO3: Exhibit clear and concise communication of scientific data

 CO4: understand different techniques related to molecular biology.